krivenko/libcommute/doc/expression/expression.rst

     // Make a constant of type 'S' from a double value 'x' static S make_const(double x) { ... }

-    // Make a constant of type 'S' from a value of the variadic type
+    // Make a constant of type 'S' from a value of the variant type 'var_number' static S make_const(var_number const& vn) { ... }
-    // 'var_number'
-    static S make_const(var_number const& vn) { ... }

     // OPTIONAL: Complex conjugate of 's'